Security of Payment Deadlines Trump ‘Undue Technicality’ at the County Court

 On the mis-description of the Act in the invoices, the Court relied on Hickory Developments Pty Ltd v Schiavello (Vic) Pty Ltd VSC 156 and held that the requirements of section 14 for payment claims should not be interpreted in an “overly technical manner”.

 One of the major hazards for the subcontractor was the fact the Writ had been filed on 21 December 2009 but under the Subcontract the third payment claim did not become overdue until 25 December 2009.
-Was this payment claim valid as part of the judgment by default?
+Was this payment claim valid as part of the judgement by default?

 The Court allowed the third payment claim under Rule 36.01(3) after accepting the subcontractor’s argument that the cause of action on this payment claim had accrued by the time the Writ was served in January and at the time of entry of judgment, and further no payment schedule had been served.

 Justice Shelton gave leave to vary the judgment amount to $516,945 plus interest and costs.
-He held that “The Court has a discretion to allow the plaintiff to amend the sum for which judgment is entered pursuant to the inherent jurisdiction of the Court and Rule 36.07 of the Rules.”
+He held that “The Court has a discretion to allow the plaintiff to amend the sum for which judgement is entered pursuant to the inherent jurisdiction of the Court and Rule 36.07 of the Rules.”

 This case highlights the strength of the “guillotine dates” under the Security of Payment laws and the need to seek prompt legal advice if served with contested claims.